Close Menu

 MUST READ

-• Amending Soil: Incorporate organic matter to improve drainage.
+• Amend Soil: Incorporate organic matter such as compost or peat moss to improve drainage.

-• Mulching: Use mulch to retain moisture and regulate soil temperature.
+• Mulch: Apply a layer of mulch to retain moisture and regulate soil temperature.

-Proper watering is vital for avocado trees, especially in the Pacific Northwest’s variable climate.
+Proper watering is essential for avocado tree development.
 Overwatering can lead to root rot, while underwatering can stress the tree.

 MUST READ

-• Timing: Fertilize in early spring and again in late summer.
+• Application Timing: Fertilize in early spring and again in late summer for the best results.

 MUST READ